 Dredge materials are usually placed in an earthen berm containment referred to as a confined disposal facility (CDF) located near the dredging area.
 The earth berm area may be located in the water or on an upland area above the normal high water level.
 The CDF is often designed as the permanent location for the sediments and is closed out and capped after filling.
 The CDF may also be a temporary location for settling and dewatering the sediments prior to treating the sediment or prior to moving the sediment to another final disposal location.

-HHS is experienced in the geotechnical and environmental factors for selecting a CDF location.
-HHS also has extensive experience in the public policy participation process for finding acceptable locations:
+Hard Hat is experienced in the geotechnical and environmental factors for selecting a CDF location.
+Hard Hat also has extensive experience in the public policy participation process for finding acceptable locations:

 - Assessing site suitability parameters